 After you’ve bred (or think you’ve bred) a female goat, you may be wondering “Is my goat pregnant?”
-Well, the only sure-fire way to know is by an ultrasound or blood test, but there are some other clues that may help you be able to confidently determine if you have a pregnant goat and baby goats on the way.
+Well, the only sure-fire way to know is by an ultrasound or blood test, but some other clues may help you be able to confidently determine if you have a pregnant goat and baby goats on the way.

 If a goat is successfully bred she will not go into estrus again.
 She may display some signs the first “cycle period” after, but they will not be as intense.
 Those cycles occur every 17-24 days, so keep an eye and ear out to see if they appear to go into heat again.
 Something to remember: If you breed a female at the end of the breeding season, she may not be pregnant, she may just go out of heat until the next breeding season.

 You should be able to see physical evidence after about 2 weeks.
 Her stomach will be tighter and she will begin gaining weight.
 If you’re currently milking the “suspected to be pregnant” doe, her milk production will slow down.
 For a doeling that has never been bred before, her utters will begin to swell.
 Their stomach shape begins to change, and after about three months, you’ll be able to see movement from the kids.

 Additionally, you will notice behavioral differences.
 They typically assume the opposite of their usual disposition.
 For example, if they are normally cuddly they may retract from you and vice versa.